Pine Ridge Indian Reservation: Flora

 The mixed grass prairie contains both ankle-high and waist-high grasses, and fills a transitional zone between the moister tall-grass prairie to the east and the more arid short-grass prairie to the west.

 Biologists have identified more than 400 different plant species growing in Badlands National Park.
 Each plant species is adapted to survive the conditions prevalent in the mixed-grass prairie ecosystem.
 The climate here is one of extremes: hot, cold, dry, windy and stormy with blizzards, floods, droughts, and fires.
 Grasses dominate the landscape.

-The short-grass and tall-grass prairies intergrade just east of an irregular line that runs from northern Texas through Oklahoma, Kansas, and Nebraska, northwestward into west-central North Dakota and South Dakota.
+The short-grass and tall-grass prairies intergrade just east of an irregular line that runs from northern Texas to Oklahoma, Kansas, and Nebraska, northwestward into west-central North Dakota and South Dakota.
 The perimeter is not well defined because of the array of short-stature, intermediate, and tall-grass species that make up an ecotone between the short-grass and tall-grass prairies (Bragg and Steuter 1996).
 In general, the mixed-grass prairie is characterized by the warm-season grasses of the short-grass prairie to the west and the cool- and warm-season grasses, which grow much taller, to the east.
 Because of this ecotonal mixing, the number of plant species found in mixed-grass prairies exceeds that in other prairie types.
 Since 2000, hemp has grown wild here, following a failed attempt in growing it commercially, as a local ordinance allows.
 The attempt was shut down by the DEA and several other agencies.